-- Offshore 3-core aluminium cable (three cables, circa 63.2, 63.2 and 63.4 km in length) (see Figure 5.1 and Table 5.1); - Landfall 3-core copper cable (circa 1-2 km in length) (see Figure 5.2 and Table 5.2) Figure 5.2: Landfall Cable Cross Section (Nexans, 2019b); and - OSP interconnector 3-core copper cable (circa 3 km in length) (see Figure 5.3 and Table 5.4)
+- Offshore 3-core aluminium cable (three cables, circa 63.2, 63.2 and 63.4 km in length) (see Figure 5.1 and Table 5.1); - Landfall 3-core copper cable (circa 1-2 km in length) (see Figure 5.2 and Table 5.2); and - OSP interconnector 3-core copper cable (circa 3 km in length) (see Figure 5.3 and Table 5.4)

-It is estimated that more than 90% of the export cable length may be buried through trenching/jetting, with approximately 19 km requiring rock protection.
+Prior to the commencement of export cable installation it was estimated that more than 90% of the export cable length would be buried through trenching/jetting, with approximately 19 km requiring rock protection.
 Due to the dynamic nature of coastal processes in intertidal areas, cable protection measures such as rock armouring will not be used in the intertidal section of the landfall, as they have the potential to disrupt the natural coastal processes in the area (e.g. sediment movement via longshore drift).
 The cables in the intertidal area and in shallow waters are provided with weighted collars to prevent the risk of HDPE cable pipes floating to the surface in the event that storm wave induced liquification of beach sediment were to occur.
-Further details on the requirement for rock protection is provided in Section 5.2.1.
+Further details on the requirement for rock protection is provided in Section 7 0.